Nick Bootland

 Nick Bootland (born July 21, 1978) is a Canadian former professional ice hockey player.
 He later served as the head coach and director of hockey operations of the Kalamazoo Wings in the ECHL, a position he has held from May 29, 2008.
-In August, 2022, it was announced that would be leaving to take the head coaching position with the Hershey Bears of the AHL.
+In August, 2022, it was announced that would be leaving to take the assistant coaching position with the Hershey Bears of the AHL.
 His brother, Darryl, played in the NHL for the Detroit Red Wings and New York Islanders.

 Bootland was selected by the Dallas Stars in the 9th round (220th overall) of the 1996 NHL Entry Draft.